Cocker Spaniel eye problems can make your dog's life a misery!

-Listed below are Cocker Spaniel eye problems that may affect your pet, together with symptoms and a link to more detailed information on that particular issue.
+Listed below are Cocker Spaniel eye problems that may affect your dog, together with symptoms and a link to more detailed information on that particular issue.

-Glaucoma is a condition where there is an abnormal increase in pressure inside the eye, which long-term, can result in irreversible blindness for your pet.
+Glaucoma is a condition which creates an abnormal increase in pressure inside the eye, which, long-term, can result in irreversible blindness for your pet.

-The inside of a normal healthy eye produces a clear fluid called aqueous humor, which nourishes the eye.
+The inside of a normal healthy eye produces a clear fluid called aqueous humour, which nourishes the eye.

-A healthy eye will maintain a balance of fluid and drainage, which helps to keep the correct pressure inside the eye.
+A healthy eye will maintain a balance of fluid and drainage, which helps to keep the correct pressure inside the eyeball.

 Glaucoma occurs when there's a problem with drainage.
-It results in an increase in pressure inside the eye which causes the eye to bulge and can lead to eventual blindness.
+It increases pressure inside the eye, which causes the eyeball to bulge and can lead to eventual blindness.

-Symptoms include; pain, red eyes, sensitivity to light, protruding eyeball.
+Symptoms of Glaucoma include; pain, red eyes, sensitivity to light, and protruding eyeballs.

-Treatment can involve temporary medicines or surgery depending on the type of Glaucoma (primary or secondary), but your dog may still eventually lose his eyesight despite treatment.
+Treatment can involve temporary medicines or surgery depending on the type of Glaucoma (primary or secondary).
+However, your dog may still eventually lose his eyesight despite treatment.

-Canine conjunctivitis (also known as 'pink eye') is an inflammation or infection of the conjunctiva - the membrane connecting the eyelid to the eyeball.
+It is an inflammation or infection of the conjunctiva, the membrane connecting the eyelid to the eyeball.

-The conjunctiva can become irritated by an allergic reaction to pollen or grasses, or from infections caused by bacteria, fungi or a virus.
+The conjunctiva can become irritated by an allergic reaction to pollen or grasses or infections caused by bacteria, fungi or a virus.